-I consider myself first and foremost to be a human being, and secondly a global citizen.
-My very existence is the result of the vast migrations and complex interactions between people from disparate regions of the world and cultural frameworks.
-From this vantage point, I identify most strongly with the continual transformations which my ancestors and their communities experienced as they navigated shifting geographic, sociocultural, and political landscapes.
+I consider myself first and foremost to be a human being, and secondly a networked in/dividual.
+My life is an interconnected web of relationships and experiences, and my roots extend around the world — drawing upon myriad perspectives and stories across generations, oceans, and values systems.
+From this vantage point, I resonate most strongly with the continual transformations which my ancestors and their communities experienced as they navigated complex circumstances and vast unknowns.

-In terms of my personal migratory route, I was born in the Sonoran Desert (south Tucson), but have lived in Cascadia (around Seattle) for most of my life.
-Now I'm living at the southern tip of Wrangellia and the northern tip of the Crescent terrane of Siletzia (in Metchosin).
+In terms of my personal migratory route, I was born in the Sonoran Desert at the base of the black hill (south Tucson), but have lived in Cascadia (near Seattle) for most of my life.
+Now I'm living at northern tip of the Crescent terrane of Siletzia, in a town named after a dead whale rotting on a beach (Metchosin).

-Over the course of this geotemporal journey, I've become increasingly drawn to exploring the mutability, diversity, and complexity of human experiences, as well as the nature of our relationships with our selves, each other, & the spaces which we inhabit (both off- and online).
+Over the course of this geotemporal journey, I've become increasingly drawn to exploring the mutability, diversity, and complexity of human experiences across time, as well as the nature of our relationships with our selves, each other, & the spaces which we inhabit (both off- and online).
 These interests inform my personal & social navigation, as well as my approach to self-expression.

-Through discovering countless ways of interpreting and being in the world, I've come to embrace creative exploration and metamorphosis as vessels for greater wellbeing, intellectual nourishment, and personal contentment.
-As such, I also resist narrowing my mode of expression to any one medium or subject.
+Through discovering countless ways of interpreting and being in the world, I've come to embrace uncertainty, curiosity, and open-mindedness as vessels for greater collective wellbeing and personal growth.
+As such, I also resist ideological frameworks rooted in dogmatism, groupthink, and intolerance.

 To learn a bit more about me & various elements of this site, view the source code of this page (typically, Option+⌘+U, ⌘+U, or Ctrl+U).